 If you know your client is a coffee drinker, why not get them some extra beans to sample?
-This one comes with FOUR different speciality coffees PLUS a customized note:
+This one comes with FOUR different specialty coffees PLUS the packaging is wonderful.

 Thanks to a comment in a Facebook group, I learned about Give Lovely, which is a solopreneur woman-owned business!
 I love supporting local businesses.

 Give Lovely has curated gift boxes, OR you can personalize your own gift box and select what goes in it!
 You can do this for under $25.

 Here I was able to pick and choose and craft my own gift box for under $25!

 You can even add in a card for free!

 I am OBSESSED with this chocolate!
 For those of us who love to eat healthy and also love chocolate, ChocZero’s Keto Bark is your new friend, with Dark Chocolate Almonds and Sea Salt, is 100% Stone-Ground, Sugar Free, Low Carb, All Natural, and Non-GMO.
 It’s sweetened with Monkfruit, a natural sweetener that’s healthy, and your body doesn’t recognize it as sugar.

 The chocolates actually TASTE really good too!
 You can get a 4-pack for your client to try different levels of chocolate.

 Whenever I give gifts, I try to give ones people can eat—because who doesn’t love food?
 If you know your client likes to cook, check out this gourmet gift set.